 Coming to Basho from Limelight Networks where he was VP of Products and led product management and marketing for their content delivery, cloud and interactive advertising lines, Peter Coppola has more than 25 years of experience in enterprise software, embedded technologies, networking and digital media.
 He was previously President and co-founder of Unwired Vehicles, a company focused on mobile applications and technology, and served as VP at software companies Doublewide Software and Akonix Systems (acquired by Quest Software).
 Coppola also held engineering and marketing positions at Aerocast, NetManage, Wind River, Prime Computer and Stratus Computer (now Stratus Technologies).

 John Musser brings to Basho three decades of leadership in software development.
 Most recently John was the founder and CTO of API Science and prior to that he founded and led ProgrammableWeb.
 John has a passion for building highly productive and innovative technology teams and has done so at leading brands such as Credit Suisse First Boston, AT&T, and Viacom.
 He is often quoted in the media and speaks at industry events on subjects ranging from open APIs and platforms, to developer ecosystems, and IT operations.
-Musser works closely with the Basho Engineering and Product teams to ensure Basho is delivering a product that is operationally easy to support and helps customers quickly and efficiently extract valuable insights from their mountains of data.
+Musser leads the Basho Engineering team and works closely with the Product teams to ensure Basho is delivering a product that is operationally easy to support and helps customers quickly and efficiently extract valuable insights from their mountains of data.

 VP Channels & Business Development